IngmarBitter/defenders/md/Salvation/Baptism.md

 Asserting that faith produces repentance, trust in Christ and the desire to be baptized without being saving faith and then, **during the baptism, that faith is upgraded to saving faith,** is a complicated explanation that has no scripture backing it up, but it is needed to maintain consistency of the *baptism-completes-faith* view.

 The issue for baptism-completes-faith that all given examples of baptisms are **exceptions to the rule** is also hard to explain away.
-The typical explanation offered is that those were special occasions because they were the first time when a special category of people became a Christian, such as the apostles, gentiles, samarians, etc. But especially in the inaugural event, the one that sets the example to follow, the rule should be demonstrated, not broken.
+The typical explanation offered is that those were special occasions because they were the first time when a special category of people became a Christian, such as the apostles, Gentiles, Samaritans, etc. But especially in the inaugural event, the one that sets the example to follow, the rule should be demonstrated, not broken.
 And if the rule was broken in all inaugural events, then it seriously puts into question if there is such a rule.

 It is completely fine to see the baptism as an event that strengthens our faith.
-Throughout the sanctification process, as we mature as Chrisitans, there will be many things that strengthen our faith, and our baptism may very well be the event that increases our faith more significantly than anything else afterward.
+Throughout the sanctification process, as we mature as Christians, there will be many things that strengthen our faith, and our baptism may very well be the event that increases our faith more significantly than anything else afterward.
 Nonetheless, that does not mean, that our faith is insufficient to be saving faith before the baptism.
 Initially, it just has to be the size of a mustard seed to be effective, and it can grow into something much larger over time.

 Matthew 13:31-32